0xPARC/0xparc-intro-book/src/plonk.typ

 (two different polynomials of degree $3(n-1)$ can agree at up to $3n-4$ points).

 #algorithm("Proving PLONK satisfies the gate constraints")[
-  1. Penny computes $H(X) in FF_q [X]$ using polynomial long division and sends $Com(H)$ to Victor.
+  1. Peggy computes $H(X) in FF_q [X]$ using polynomial long division and sends $Com(H)$ to Victor.
-  2. Victor picks a random challenge and asks Penny to open all of $Com(A)$, $Com(B)$, $Com(C)$, $Com(H)$ at that challenge.
+  2. Victor picks a random challenge and asks Peggy to open all of $Com(A)$, $Com(B)$, $Com(C)$, $Com(H)$ at that challenge.
   3. Victor accepts if and only if @plonkpoly is true at the random challenge.
 ]